ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 * `ssh-keygen` asks for the name of a file in which to store the **private** key.
-By default, as indicated in the prompt, private RSA keys will be stored in a file named id_rsa in a hidden `.ssh` directory in the user's home directory (`/home/me`).
-If the user simply presses the Enter key at this prompt, `ssh-keygen` will use the default file name, which is fine unless the user wants to maintain multiple keys.
+By default, as indicated in the prompt, private RSA keys will be stored in a file named id_rsa in a hidden `.ssh` directory in your home directory (`/home/me`).
+If you simply press the Enter key at this prompt, `ssh-keygen` will use the default file name, which is fine unless you want to maintain multiple keys (more on that below).

 * Next, `ssh-keygen` asks for an optional passphrase to protect the new private key.
 As mentioned above, it is crucial that **private** SSH keys be kept